joequant/scms/doc/patent-simulation/patent-simulation.md

 #### 5.2.3 Layout Example

-Refer to Schedule C for an example.
+Refer to Schedule C for an example of a report built using technologies as specified in 5.1.

 ---
 # Claims